makerdao/community/governance/votes/Executive vote - June 29, 2022.md

 #### UNIV2UNIETH-A

-No changes to UNIV2UNIETH-A will take place in this executive, as the vault type already has 0 outstanding DAI.
+No changes to UNIV2UNIETH-A will take place in this executive, as the vault-type already has 0 outstanding DAI.
 However, it will continue to be offboarded if this proposal passes.

 #### UNIV2WBTCDAI-A